spacemeshos/multiple_post_services_demo/readme.md

 Each post proving process represents an individual post service that is started when needed and stopped after fulfilling its purpose.

 This demo is equipped with a `wait_for_cg` DAG that essentially waits for the poet's cycle gap to open (in a very naive manner; definitely not intended for production use) and then automatically triggers the `proving` DAG.
-The `wait_for_cg` DAG functions only when the command `./dagu scheduler -d ./dags` runs alongside with `dagu server -d ./dags`.
+The `wait_for_cg` DAG functions only when the command `./dagu scheduler -d ./dags` runs alongside `dagu server -d ./dags`.
 If you prefer not to run the scheduler, you can safely manually run the `wait_for_cg` DAG, or run the `proving` DAG when the cycle gap is available.

 If you keep the `wait_for_cg` DAG running (and dagu scheduler) the post services will continue to prove every epoch.

 # API and more

-On the node side on `grpc-post-listener` you will find additional method: `spacemesh.v1.PostInfoService.PostStates` which returns the state of the post services.
+On the node side on `grpc-post-listener` you will find an additional method: `spacemesh.v1.PostInfoService.PostStates` which returns the state of the post services.

-Wherever the service is `IDLE` it means that the post service is not neede by node at the moment.
+Wherever the service is `IDLE` it means that the post service is not needed by the node at the moment.
 The `PROVING` state means that the NODE expects post service to be proving.
 Which means:

-- Wherever the state is `IDLE` you can shut down given post service, node does not need it anymore or yet.
+- Whenever the state is `IDLE` you can shut down the given post service, the node does not need it anymore or yet.
 Nothing bad will happen if the post service remains connected to the node, but it's a waste of resources.
-- Wheres the state is `PROVING` you should run the post service.
-However it's important to understand that you're free to orchestrate the post services as you wish.
-The moment you connect post service when node expects it to be `PROVING` the post service will stat proving process (with some small delay because of API calls etc).
+- When the state is `PROVING` you should run the post service.
+However, it's important to understand that you're free to orchestrate the post services as you wish.
+The moment you connect the post service when the node expects it to be `PROVING` the post service will start the proving process (with some small delay because of API calls etc).

 Sample output: